Huzaifa-A-Subhani/Youtube-RAG-Chrome-Extension/README.md

 # Run the backend
 uvicorn rag_backend:app --reload

-3️⃣ Frontend(Chrome) Setup

-1) Open Chrome and go to: chrome://extensions/ 2)Enable Developer Mode (top right)
-3)Click Load unpacked and select the project folder (10.CHROME_EXTENSION_PROJECT/) 4)The extension will now appear in your extensions list 🚀

-📝 Usage

-Open a YouTube video
-Click on the extension icon
-Ask your question in the popup
-The extension will call the backend and display an answer 🎯
 ```

+### 3️⃣ Frontend (Chrome) Setup

+1. Open Chrome and go to: `chrome://extensions/`
+2. Enable Developer Mode (top right)
+3. Click **Load unpacked** and select the project folder (`10.CHROME_EXTENSION_PROJECT/`)
+4. The extension will now appear in your extensions list 🚀

+---

+### 📝 Usage

+- Open a YouTube video
+- Click on the extension icon
+- Ask your question in the popup
+- The extension will call the backend and display an answer 🎯

+---

+### 📌 Requirements

+- Python 3.9+
+- Google Chrome (latest)
+- FastAPI + Uvicorn
+- youtube-transcript-api
+- Any LLM provider (OpenAI / HuggingFace etc.)

+---

+### 🤝 Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you’d like to change.